hans0/mtg-proxy-printer/README.md

 - Ability to take in decklist from copy-paste
 - Ability to take in decklist txt file
 - Ability to take in decklist link
--- MTGGoldfish
+    - MTGGoldfish
--- MTGTop8
+    - MTGTop8
-- Aftermath cards from Amonkhet block
+- Aftermath cards from Amonkhet block (25 cards)
+    - Might just put them in Adventure format
+- Meld cards from Eldritch Moon set (6 cards)

 ## Available Scripts